Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

 Recall the definition of a coprime seed from Definition \ref{coprime}.
-Note that a seed being coprime means that for each $i\in I\setminus F$, $d_i'$ is the total number of non-toric blowups taken on the divisor corresonding to $v_i$.
+Note that a seed being coprime means that for each $i\in I\setminus F$, $d_i'$ is the total number of non-toric blowups taken on the divisor corresponding to $v_i$.
 We now define a notion which in a sense means being as far from coprime as possible (although the two are not mutually exclusive).

 \begin{dfn} We say a seed $S$ is {\it maximally factored} if each $d_i'=1$.
-Two seeds $S_1$ and $S_2$ (along with the associated cluster varieties) will be called {\it equivalent} if the generic fibers of the corresponding $\s{X}$-varieties $\s{X}_1$ and $\s{X}_2$ are of the same deformation type, up to irrelevant loci. \end{dfn}
+Two seeds $S_1$ and $S_2$ (along with the associated cluster varieties) will be called {\it fiberwise-equivalent} if the general fibers of the corresponding $\s{X}$-varieties $\s{X}_1$ and $\s{X}_2$ are of the same deformation type, up to irrelevant loci. \end{dfn}

-\begin{eg} The first seed for the cubic surface in Example \ref{cubic cluster} is maximally factored, while the second seed is totally coprime.
-The two seeds are clearly equivalent since they both correspond to the cubic surface. \end{eg}
+\begin{eg}The first seed for the cubic surface in Example \ref{cubic cluster} is maximally factored, while the second seed is totally coprime.
+The two seeds are clearly fiberwise-equivalent since they both correspond to the cubic surface. \end{eg}